PPPI/Flexeme/README.md

     - `1`: Number of hops.
     - `repo1 repo2 repo3 ... repoN`: List of subjects to evaluate.

+### Layout changes
+The file `defects4j/layout_changes.json` contains the changes in repository layouts for sourcepath for Defects4J projects.
+The file is necessary for running the synthetic benchmark.
+The changes are ordered from newest to oldest.

+The layout changes are added manually from the `dir_layout.csv` project-specific file stored in the Defects4J repository.
+The entries in `dir_layout.csv` are ordered either from new to old or from old to new.
+Before adding a new project in `defects4j/layout_changes.json`, verify which order is used in `dir_layout.csv`.

 ## Untangle Commits
 Run Flexeme to untangle a commit in a local repository.